Big Boy Restaurants: Southeast Asia and Western Pacific locations

 A franchise briefly operated at the beginning of the 21st century with three Big Boy restaurants in Bangkok and one in the southern beach town of Pattaya, but the business ultimately failed because the native Thai customers did not understand nor appreciate American-style food at that time.
 The restaurants adapted the menu to local tastes.
 Some Thai customers regarded the Big Boy statues as religious icons or had superstitions about them.

 In 2019, Singapore-based Destination Eats signed a franchise agreement with the Big Boy Restaurant Group to initially open restaurants in Thailand, and later in Australia, China, Indonesia, Vietnam, Singapore, and the Philippines.
-In May 2020, the first Thai Big Boy restaurant opened in Bangkok, operated as a delivery only service due to the COVID-19 pandemic.
+In May 2020, the first Thai Big Boy restaurant opened in Bangkok, operated as a delivery-only service due to the COVID-19 pandemic.
 A second restaurant was opened in Pattaya in October 2020.
 The company is obligated to open 70 restaurants in its overall territory.

-Big Boy began experimenting with a fast-food model using the Bob's Big Boy name.
-One opened in Farmington, Michigan in 2023, and has since closed, another opened in 2025 in Lansing, Michigan.
+By May 2026, the franchise was reduced to one location in Bangkok that was first opened in 2022 at the MBK Center shopping center replacing the previous two locations that opened in 2020 during the COVID-19 pandemic.
+In addition to serving the classic Bigboy sandwich, french fries, and onion rings the new "flagship store" also offers Thai Rice Bowls to satisfy the tastes preferences of the local population.